u-train/docs/README.md

 # Deviap Documentation

-This repo contains open sourced markdown language file components produced for Deviap, this repository is houses the documentation in our docs site..
+This repo contains open sourced markdown language file components produced for Deviap, this repository is houses the documentation in our [docs site](https://deviap.com/docs).

 # Contributing to Deviap